pamlu-writer/LAMP/docs/deploy-moodle.md

 The filesystem behind it is mirrored for high availability and optionally backed up through Azure.

 ## Prerequisites

 Host VM (where Moodle to be installed) and Ansible VM should be in the same resource group and same location.
+This procedure tested on Ubuntu 16.04-LTS

 ## Enabling Password Authentication
-•	Login into host VM and navigate home/azureadmin(user)/
+- Login into host VM and navigate home/azureadmin(user)/
-•	Run the following commands to enable password authentication.
+- Run the following commands to enable password authentication.

 ```sh
 sudo sed -i "s~PasswordAuthentication no~PasswordAuthentication yes~" /etc/ssh/sshd_config